James-Holloway/AnotherRayTracer/README.md

   * If no lights are in the scene, then the scene becomes unlit/fullbright
   * Note this takes a color, not a material
   * Example: `light 5 10 -5 white`
+* `bounces <bounces>`
+  * Number of light bounces a reflective material will do.
+Internally clamped between 0 and 100, defaulting to 3
+  * Example: `bounces 5`

 ## The Code